refinedev/refine/documentation/docs/api-reference/core/hooks/data/useMany/index.md

 ---
 title: useMany
 siderbar_label: useMany
+source: packages/core/src/hooks/data/useMany.ts
 ---

 import BasicUsageLivePreview from "./basic-usage-live-preview.md";

-`useMany` is a extended version of `react-query`'s [`useQuery`](https://tanstack.com/query/v4/docs/react/reference/useQuery).
-It support all the features of `useQuery` and adds some extra features.
+`useMany` is an extended version of TanStack Query's [`useQuery`](https://tanstack.com/query/v4/docs/react/reference/useQuery).
+It supports all the features of `useQuery` and adds some extra features.

 -   It uses the `getMany` method as the **query function** from the [`dataProvider`](/api-reference/core/providers/data-provider.md) which is passed to `<Refine>`.

--   It uses query key to cache the data.
+-   It uses a query key to cache the data.
 The **query key** is generated from the provided properties.
-You can see the query key by using the `react-query` devtools.
+You can see the query key by using the TanStack Query devtools.

 It is useful when you want to fetch multiple records from the API.
 It will return the data and some functions to control the query.